translate/translate/docs/commands/pofilter_tests.rst

 brackets
 --------

-checks that the number of brackets in both strings match
+Checks that the number of brackets in both strings match

 If ([{ or }]) appear in the original this will check that the same number appear in the translation.